 Click below to register for an upcoming QPR training event.
 To request more information or to schedule a training event for an organized group, call 260-373-7697 (Fort Wayne) or 260-463-9270 (LaGrange).

 If someone you love has lost their life by suicide, you are not alone.
 As a survivor experiencing complex feelings, coping can be a challenge.
 The Surviving Loss by Suicide support group provides a compassionate, healing environment where you can connect with others on a similar journey.

-This group is appropriate for anyone whose life has been affected by the loss of a loved one due to suicide.
-Participants should be 18 years or older or accompanied by a parent if 14-17 years.
-New members may join at any time.
+This group is appropriate for anyone whose life has been affected by the loss of a loved one to suicide.
+Participants should be 18 years or older or accompanied by a parent if 14-17 years old.
+New members may join at anytime.